 - A. All cases are automatically set for trial after the defendant files an answer.
 If not reached at the first setting, most cases are reset within 1 to 2 months. - B. The Court holds Docket Call approximately ten (10) days before the beginning of each two-week trial setting.
-All motions that have been heard or placed on written submission may be ruled on at Docket Call. - C. The Court's Trial Preparation Order identifies materials that the Parties must file and serve before trial.
-These materials are due one week before Docket Call.
+All motions that have been heard orally or placed on written submission may be ruled on at Docket Call. - C. The Court's Trial Preparation Order identifies materials that the Parties must file and serve before trial.
+These materials are due the same day as Docket Call.